JAYANTH-IITM/JAYANTH-IITM/README.md

 # 💫 About Me:
-I'm currently working as an Intern at IIT - Madras , RISE LAB.
-I am working in compliance testing
+I'm currently working as a Project Associate at IIT - Madras , RISE LAB.
+Contributing to development of RISCV ISA .

 # 💻 Tech Stack: